LearnersGuild/curriculum-app/modules/Command-Line-Todo-List-with-SQL/README.md

 - [ ] `delete` command has been implemented
 - [ ] `update` command has been implemented
 - [ ] script returns a `Command Not Found` message when the user enters an invalid command
+- [ ] a separate test database exists for SQL tests
+- [ ] all SQL functions are tested with mocha and chai

 ### Example Usage